 If a Cobalt Strike Artifact does not get past an anti-virus product--you have the option to modify it and make Cobalt Strike use your modified artifact.
 Source code to Cobalt Strike's proprietary artifacts is available, to licensed users, in the Cobalt Strike Arsenal.
 The Arsenal contains the Applet Kit and Artifact Kit.

 The Applet Kit is source code to Cobalt Strike's Java Injector, the Java Signed Applet attack, and Smart Applet attacks.
 You may modify the injector payload, sign the applet attack with your code signing certificate, or add new exploits to the smart applet attack.
 The supplied Cortana script integrates your modifications into the auto-exploit server and the Java attacks under the Attacks -> Web Drive-by menu.

 The Artifact Kit is a source code framework to build executables that smuggle payloads past anti-virus products.
 Cobalt Strike uses the Artifact Kit to produce executables for features located in the Attacks menu.
-The Artifact Kit ships with two evasion techniques plus a template that you may use to build a new technique.
+The Artifact Kit ships with three evasion techniques plus a template that you may use to build a new technique.
 Each technique includes a Cortana script to make Cobalt Strike use it over the default.

 Licensed Cobalt Strike users may access the arsenal through Help -> Arsenal.

 When you use a Metasploit® Framework exploit or attack--know that the Metasploit® Framework's artifacts are well understood by most anti-virus products and they will get caught.

 You should always use Cobalt Strike's Java Attacks over the Metasploit® Framework's built-in Java attacks.
 If a Metasploit® Framework module generates an executable--you should specify an Artifact Kit executable to get past anti-virus.